2chilled/rawtherapee-convert/README.md

    that is set as default within the rawtherapee context.
 6. Log each decided action to stdout so the user knows what's going on.
 7. A dry run is possible, doing nothing but logging what would be done.

+## Why does (will) this exist?
+This is exactly what the author needs for realising a smooth raw conversion process.
+The files will get converted to a raspberry pi and distributed within LAN from there.
+Maybe it's useful for anyone else.